How effective are you at listening to your customers? Do you have your finger on the pulse of their experience with you?

-Throughout the years of my career as a business consultant, I’ve created and administered many surveys for clients.
+Throughout the years of my career as a business consultant, I’ve created and administered many surveys for clients using the best survey apps available to-date.
 And I’ve learned a few things along the way.
 If the survey is crafted well, the feedback one can receive is invaluable.
 Some of those clients used the information to better their business; others, unfortunately, let the results sit in a computer folder to collect the proverbial dust.

 The ones who used the data are those committed to constant improvement.
 Every day they are looking for ways to better their business so they can differentiate themselves among the competition.

 You have new athletes sign up on a regular basis.
 Do you: